kevinyswong/kevinyswong.github.io/index.md

   look elsewhere—far from the mainstream sites of scholarship and the academy.
   </blockquote>
   If this is true, where shall one look?
-The historical record suggests that one need not seek in obscure corners of the world some rarefied bounty because the resolution is already before our eyes: the manifest material changes that alter each generation in the body of the population and its regenerated perspective on the new state of the country, as a blending of the old and the new.
+The historical record suggests that one need not scour all the obscure corners of the world for some rarefied bounty because the resolution is already before our eyes: the manifest material changes that alter each generation in the body of the population and its regenerated perspective on the new state of the country, as a blending of the old and the new.
 If the successive series of newcomers to England could influence the language, if the modern English people consider the English language to be their own, all the intrusive changes from their ancestors be damned, and if the English have conferred the language on much of the world, how could it be that the language should not belong to those who speak it and who—who would dare to suggest?—will continue the long march of a language's evolution which reflects the populations that use it?

   <br>